Vacation!

 softer than those on the Kiyose 33 SF or the very similar Daiwa Keiryu-X 33.
 That makes the TenkaraBum 33 a much better rod than the Keiryu-X 33 for fishing unweighted flies.

-Actually, the softer tip sections make the TenkaraBum 33 a better rod than the Keiryu-X for nymphing, too.
-Over the last couple years I have learned much more about how sensitive trout are to line tension.
+Actually, the softer tip sections make the TenkaraBum 33 better than either of those rods for nymphing, too.
+Over the last few years I have learned much more about how sensitive trout are to line tension.
 In a nutshell, when tight line nymphing, you will feel more takes with a stiff rod, but by the time you can react, many of the fish will have spit out the nymph.
 You'll feel the tap but there's no fish there when you try to set the hook.

 With a rod that has softer tip sections, you won't feel as many hits, but you will see the line twitch or stop.
 Just as you won't feel the hits, the trout won't feel the tension.
-You will have a better hook-up ratio because you'll know the fish is there before the fish knows you're there.
+You'll have a better hook-up ratio because you'll know the fish is there before it knows you're there.

 Using a slightly heavier line will ensure a bit of line sag, which is an excellent strike indicator.
 You will see the line straighten before you feel a hit - and before the fish feels the tension.
 Thus, while the rod will cast either a 3.5 or 4 line well, I would recommend the 4 when fishing nymphs.